placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - ND filters are easy to lose in a crash (lost one ND8, 30元)
 - ~~it seems like the Runcam camera reads (sometimes?) date and time from the flight controller~~ no, it takes the time from the QR code
 - tried to use 3S with `set motor_output_limit = 60`, burned those the 1103 15000KV motors right after takeoff.
-- replaced the motors with **Happymodel EX1103 11000KV 2S**, at `set motor_output_limit = 80` there is no more voltage sag, the problem was with the generic motors not suitable for a quad this heavy (or them being close to 1S rather than 2S) and drawing too much current. the current dropped from 4.5A@34% to 3A@41% (at `ibata_scale = 400`). `set motor_output_limit = 100` also works without FC restarts.
+- replaced the motors with **Happymodel EX1103 11000KV 2S**, at `set motor_output_limit = 80` there is no more voltage sag, the problem was with the generic motors not suitable for a quad this heavy (or them being close to 1S rather than 2S) and drawing too much current. the current at hovering dropped from 4.5A@34% to 3A@41% (at `ibata_scale = 400`). `set motor_output_limit = 100` also works without FC restarts.
 - got motor desync event at 15 degrees timing, moved ESCs back to 22.5 degrees
 - flight time at 96kHz PWM, 22.5 degrees motor timing, 90% motor limit, outside temperature around 0 degrees celsius, two LiHV 550mah 100C A30 batteries in series: around 2 minutes down to 3.3v
 - the 5GHz antenna requires putting a heatshrink to the place where the cable is soldered to the antenna itself, otherwise the shielding gradually breaks and loses contact with the antenna